manwar/theweeklychallenge/content/blog/perl-weekly-challenge-361.md

 You are given a binary matrix (m x n).

-Write a script to find the celebrity, return -1 none found.
+Write a script to find the celebrity, return -1 when none found.

 > A celebrity is someone, everyone knows and knows nobody.